Cris7777/MSiA423-Project-Repo/README.md

   * Data Overview

     The dataset contains information on 18,207 players.
 Each player has unique ID and name with 85 attributes.
-The r
+The response variable is overall score and the rest of the attributes are possible independent variables.

     + Descriptive Statistics
     + Skewness

+      Draw histograms for each attribute with numerical values.
+Some models require

     + Influential Observations

   * Data Cleaning